 - Ask for a Larger Settlement Amount Than You Want for Casualty Claims

-- Always Demand a Written Settlement Offer and Agreement from the Insurance Adjuster
+- Always Demand a Written Settlement Offer and Agreement from a Utah Insurance Adjuster

 - Ask the Insurance Adjuster for a Written Justification of the Offer